kkzxak47/FreeScribe/src/FreeScribe.client/markdown/help/settings.md

 ### Whisper Compute Type (Experimental)

-**Description**: Specify the data type for Whisper's computations, e.g., `float16`.
-This may get force to a different compute type if it is incompatible with your system.
+**Description**: Specify the data type for Whisper's computations (e.g., `float16`, `float32`).
+Note that your selected compute type may be automatically overridden and forced to a different type if it's not compatible with your system's hardware or configuration.
 **Default**: `float16`
 **Type**: string